Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/create_distrib_smpe/install_smpe.md

 - The setup procedure allocates the destination library dataset (default is AXWAY.SMPE.CFT332.SMPCNTL),
     with the attributes recfm=fb,lrecl=80,blksize=27920,space=(cyl,(1,5)).
-    -   To add a volume or device name, edit the &vol= or &unit= field in the silent\_smpe\_install.conf file.
+    -   To add a volume or device name, edit the &vol= or &unit= field in the silent_smpe_install.conf file.
 - The sample member $C\* is transferred to the dataset using FTP in text mode.
 - The setup procedure creates the destination USS directory (default is /home/AXWAY/smpnts), and subdirectory (default is CFT332).
-- The Transfer\_CFT\_mvs.pax.Z SMP/E package file is transferred to the subdirectory using FTP in binary mode, and renamed to CFT332.pax.Z  (approximately 150 Mbytes).
+- The Transfer_CFT_mvs.pax.Z SMP/E package file is transferred to the subdirectory using FTP in binary mode, and renamed to CFT332.pax.Z  (approximately 150 Mbytes).

 ### Silent mode

-You can run the setup procedure in silent mode, <span class="code">`setup –s`</span>.
-In this case, you do not have to enter parameters in the console, but prior to starting you must update the s<span class="code">`ilent_smpe_install.conf`</span> file located in the install directory.
+You can run the setup procedure in silent mode, `setup –s`.
+In this case, you do not have to enter parameters in the console, but prior to starting you must update the s`ilent_smpe_install.conf` file located in the install directory.

 ## Create a new Transfer CFT SMP/E environment